 About cervical cancer Each year, more than 3,200 people are diagnosed with cervical cancer in the UK.
 This type of cancer can affect all ages.
-Cervical cancer develops very slowly from abnormal cell changes in the cervix (pages 8 to 9).
+Cervical cancer develops very slowly from abnormal cell changes in the cervix (see pages 8 to 9).
 These changes do not cause any symptoms, but they may be found with cervical screening tests.
 If the tests show abnormal cell changes, treatment can prevent cancer developing.
-We have more information about cervical screening and treating abnormal cell changes on our website.
-Visit macmillan.org.uk/cervical-screening Types of cervical cancer There are two main types of cervical cancer.
+We have more information about cervical screening and treating abnormal cell changes in our booklet Understanding cervical screening (see page 126).
+Types of cervical cancer There are two main types of cervical cancer.
 The most common is squamous cell carcinoma.
 This develops from a type of cell that covers the outside of the cervix, at the top of the vagina.
 The other type is adenocarcinoma.
 This develops from a different type of cell found in the cervical canal (the endocervix).
 Rarer types of cervical cancer Other types of cervical cancer include: